arista-netdevops-community/cvp-in-gcp/README.md

 Terraform is distributed as a single binary.
 Install Terraform by unzipping it and moving it to a directory included in your system's `PATH`.

 ###  2.2. <a name='gcloudclient'></a>gcloud client
 You must have the Google Cloud SDK installed and authenticated.
 For installation details please see [here][gcloud-install].
+If asked `Optional.
+Use the install script to add Cloud SDK tools to your PATH` reply `Yes`

 We suggest that you create a profile and authenticate the cli using these steps.
 Feel free to change `cvp-profile` to whatever profile name you prefer: